PHPOffice/PhpSpreadsheet/docs/topics/migration-from-PHPExcel.md

 ### Dropped conditionally returned cell

-For all the following methods, it is no more possible to change the type of returned value.
-It always return the Worksheet and never the Cell or Rule:
+For all the following methods, it is not possible to change the type of returned value.
+They will always return the Worksheet and never the Cell or Rule:

 - Worksheet::setCellValue()
-- Worksheet::setCellValueByColumnAndRow()
+- Worksheet::setCellValueByColumnAndRow() (*deprecated*)
 - Worksheet::setCellValueExplicit()
-- Worksheet::setCellValueExplicitByColumnAndRow()
+- Worksheet::setCellValueExplicitByColumnAndRow() (*deprecated*)
 - Worksheet::addRule()

 Migration would be similar to: